osklunds/UDPBasedTCPCopyCat/README.md

 - Alternative flow tests for client connect
 - Alternative flow tests for shutdown
+- Test that if timer triggers when timer no longer relevant, nothing happens
 - Clean up client code
 - Clean up Segment
 - Enable more warnings